Campus Center 2nd Floor

 We offer two ways for you to start your studies in Psychology.
 If you have a general interest in the field or are contemplating an academic concentration in the discipline, we recommend Psychology 100, Introduction to Psychology.
 It provides a broad survey of the field and is appropriate for anyone who’d like to know more about psychology.
 It is also a prerequisite for more advanced courses in the department and is required for the major.

-If you received a 4 or 5 on the Advanced Placement (AP) Psychology exam or a 5 or above on the IB Higher Level exam, you will receive credit for Psychology 100 and can proceed to one of the department’s intermediate classes: PSYC 180 (Brain, Mind and Behavior), PSYC 220 (Educational Psychology), PSYC 256 (Personality Psychology), PSYC 264 (Psychology of Gender), and PSYC 270 (Psychology of Sustainable Behavior).
+If you received a 4 or 5 on the Advanced Placement (AP) Psychology exam or a 5 or above on the IB Higher Level exam, you can place out of Psychology 100 and can proceed to one of the department’s intermediate classes that will be offered this fall: PSYC 180 (Brain, Mind and Behavior), 220 (Educational Psychology), PSYC 244 (Cognitive Neuroscience) PSYC 246 (Exploring Sensation and Perception), PSYC 250 (Developmental Psychology), PSYC264 (Psychology of Gender) and PSYC 270 (Psychology of Sustainable Behavior).

 Introductory courses are broad in scope, even as they seek to be selective enough to allow an in-depth encounter with source documents situated within their historical, literary, and social contexts.
 Seminars may take up an issue or theme and allow for a concentrated reading and pursuit of focused critical questions and issues.
 Methods of instruction include not only lectures and small group discussion, but also opportunities for independent study and research, one-on-one engagement with faculty, and site-specific projects in the Twin Cities and beyond.
 Courses are offered in specific traditions (e.g. Buddhism, Christianity, Islam) as well as geographic areas (e.g. Religions of India) and in comparative and theoretical areas of analysis.